Youth Mental Health

 Hope Squad

-Hope Squad is an evidence-based peer-to-peer suicide prevention program built around the power of connection.
-The program is based on key prevention strategies that reduce the risk of suicide in youth.
-Students are nominated by their peers to become Hope Squad members; and to learn about mental health from a trained advisor while performing intentional outreach to struggling peers.
-Sullivan 180, with support from the New York State Office of Mental Health, is hosting a three-year pilot of the Hope Squad program in two school districts at a middle and high school level.
-Staff Hope Squad advisors and student Hope Squad members will work to create active Hope Squads in their schools.
+Hope Squad is an evidence-based, peer-to-peer mental health program that harnesses the power of connection.
+Built on proven prevention strategies, the program helps reduce suicide risk among youth while promoting mental health awareness and reducing stigma.
+Students are nominated by their peers to become Hope Squad members, learning about mental health from trained advisors and taking an active, youth-led role in supporting and reaching out to peers who may be struggling.
+With support from the New York State Office of Mental Health, Sullivan 180 is hosting a three-year pilot of Hope Squad in the Eldred and Fallsburg Central School Districts at both middle and high school levels.
+Staff advisors and student members collaborate to build active, supportive Hope Squads that foster understanding, compassion, and connection within their schools.

 For a full list of trainings offered by Sullivan 180, visit our Trainings page.